StackmateNetwork/stackmate-core/src/bip392/README.md

 The mnemonic only supports the external data in being redundant and highly available; through encryption.

 Wallets must focus on creating redundant copies of encrypted wallet backups.

+## Key Derivation

+The key used will be a sha256 hash of the private key derived from the mnemonic seed based on a derivation scheme.

+We propose using the following derivation scheme:

+1. Purpose(encryption): 392'
+2. Network(bitcoin): 0'
+3. Account: *'

+Giving a standard derivation path of `m/392'/0'/*'`

+All paths are hardened.

+If this mnemonic is part of several different scripts, each will have their corresponding * account' key.

+Wallets are free to use any path of their choice OR add more paths to proposed scheme.
+Wallets should allow users to input their own specified path, in the event that they have chosen to use another scheme.

 ## Implementations